teradici/pcoip-agent-azure-templates/azure/README.md

 ### What you need before you start the deployment

 - A Microsoft Azure account
-    * To create a free Microsoft Azure account, goto [https://azure.microsoft.com/en-in/free/](https://azure.microsoft.com/en-in/free/)
+    * To create a free Microsoft Azure account, go to [https://azure.microsoft.com/en-in/free/](https://azure.microsoft.com/en-in/free/)
 	* If you are using an existing Microsoft Azure account, make sure you have write permission
-- A registration code for Teradici PCoIP Standard Agent
+- A Registration Code for Teradici PCoIP Standard Agent
-    * To obtain a registration code for Teradici PCoIP Standard Agent, goto [todo](todo)
+    * To obtain a Registration Code for Teradici PCoIP Standard Agent, go to [todo](todo)
 - Teradici PCoIP Client
-    * To download Teradici PCoIP Client, goto [http://www.teradici.com/product-finder/client-downloads](http://www.teradici.com/product-finder/client-downloads)
+    * To download Teradici PCoIP Client, go to [http://www.teradici.com/product-finder/client-downloads](http://www.teradici.com/product-finder/client-downloads)

 ### To deploy